Mesa, Arizona: Golf

 Mesa is home to numerous championship golf courses, including the original course in town, Mesa Country Club.
-This course was founded in the late 1940s by the original leaders of the town, and "Country Club Drive", the most prominent street in Mesa, was at one point the modest entrance to the club.
+This course was founded in the late 1940s by the original leaders of the town.

 West Mesa

 The abandoned Fiesta Mall is located in West Mesa and owned by Westcor.
 Its anchors were Sears and Best Buy.
 It is located near several shopping centers, Mesa's Bank of America, and other retail stores, banks, and restaurants.
 Though deserted, a refurbishment and expansion of the mall has been planned.

-Mesa Riverview is a new outdoor destination retail center in the northwestern corner of the city, near Loop 202 and Dobson Road.
-At build-out the center will include 1300000 sqft of retail space.
+Mesa Riverview is an outdoor destination retail center in the northwestern corner of the city, near Loop 202 and Dobson Road.
+The center includes 1300000 sqft of retail space.

 East Mesa

 Located in East Mesa is Superstition Springs Business Park.
 It includes the Superstition Springs Center, a shopping mall owned by Macerich.
 It features an outdoor amphitheatre and fountain which convert to a stage.
-Anchor stores at the mall are Dillard's, JCPenney, and Macy's.
+Anchor stores at the mall are Dillard's and JCPenney.
 Mission Community Church, previously known as Superstition Springs Community Church, was initially named after this business park.